bigSMALLG1/learning-journal/README.md

     }
 }

 Originally I had not had the timer change its time randomly so the game objects would all change direction at the same time.
-I rectified this by having the timer set to a random value between 1 and 3 seconds every time the timer hit 0.
+I rectified this by having the timer set to a random value between 1 and 3 seconds every time the timer hit 0 which the <= allowed me to.

+14/11/2024
+I was having compiler errors when I tried testing the script and I could not find the issue.
+I then found that I had Random.insideUnitSphere was incorrectly spelt at the time.

 25/11/2024
 Finished write up for the RandomEnemyMovement tutorial